-The subject site lies within the heart of the Portland Basin, a broad structural depression situated between the Coast Range on the west and the Cascade Range on the east.
+The subject site lies within the Portland Basin, a broad structural depression situated between the Coast Range on the west and the Cascade Range on the east.
 The Portland Basin is a northwest-southwest trending structural basin produced by broad regional downwarping of the area.
 The Portland Basin is approximately 20 miles wide and 45 miles long and is filled with consolidated and unconsolidated sedimentary rocks of late Miocene, Pliocene and Pleistocene age.

-Geologic maps indicate the subject site is underlain by Quaternary age (last 1.6 million years) silt, fine flood deposits that mantles basalt bedrock (Madin, 1990).
-This generally consists of massive fine sand and silt deposited following repeated catastrophic flooding events in the Willamette Valley, the last of which occurred between 15,000 and 10,000 years ago.
-In localized areas, the tan or white sandy silts include buried paleosols that developed between depositional events.
-Regionally, the total thickness of fine flood deposits range from 5 feet to greater than 100 feet.
+The subject site is underlain by Quaternary age (last 1.6 million years) loess, a windblown silt deposit that mantles older deposits and basalt bedrock in the Portland Hills (Madin, 1990).
+The loess generally consists of massive silt deposited following repeated catastrophic flooding events in the Willamette Valley, the last of which occurred about 10,000 years ago.
+In localized areas, the loess includes buried paleosols that developed between depositional events.
+Regionally, the total thickness of loess ranges from 5 feet to greater than 100 feet.